wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ### jettl Feature

-`Has Destroyed Self` Msg sent to both creator and created
+`Has Destroyed` Msg sent to both creator and created

 ---